 On November 16, 1887, 385 Commonwealth was purchased from George Wheatland, Jr., by Mary Morse (Baker) Glover Patterson Eddy, widow of George Washington Glover, former wife of Dr. Daniel Patterson, and widow of Dr. Asa Gilbert Eddy.

 Mary Baker Eddy was the founder of the Christian Science Church.
 She previously had lived at 571 Columbus, where she had moved in about 1884 after the death of Asa Eddy.
 They had lived at 569 Columbus at the time of his death in June of 1882, and before that had lived in Lynn.

 Mrs. Eddy lived at 385 Commonwealth until 1889, when she moved to Concord, New Hampshire.
-She continued to own 385 Commonwealth and made it available for use by the Church.
+She continued to own 385 Commonwealth and leased it to others or made it available for Church use.